A Foodcentric Life

 Leftovers

-Refrigerate leftovers up to 3 days; reheat gently in a 350°F oven until warmed through for best texture (microwaving can make them soggy).
+Refrigerate leftover stuffed portobello mushrooms in an airtight container for up to 3 days.
+Reheat gently in a 350°F oven until warmed through for the best texture.
+Microwaving can make them soggy.
 Stuffed portobellos do not freeze well.

 More Recipes With Mushrooms